GusLovesMath/BrainTumorClassifier-CNN-TF2.16/README.md

 # Brain Tumor Classification using CNN and TensorFlow 2.16

 The following is an updated version of my [CNN brain tumor classification 2023](https://github.com/GusLovesMath/CNN_Brain_Tumor) project.
+Note that this version does not contain the full extent of the original project, such as visusalizing the CNN's activation maps.

 ## Overview 🧠